2013–14 Wisconsin Badgers women's basketball team

-The 2013–14 Wisconsin Badgers women's basketball team represented University of Wisconsin at Madison during the 2013–14 NCAA Division I women's basketball season.
+The 2013–14 Wisconsin Badgers women's basketball team represented University of Wisconsin–Madison during the 2013–14 NCAA Division I women's basketball season.
 The Badgers, led by 3rd year head coach Bobbie Kelsey, played their home games at the Kohl Center and were members of the Big Ten Conference.
 They finished with a record of 10–19 overall, 3–13 in Big Ten play for an eleventh-place finish.